happylife24/bakery-webpage/README.md

-# technical-documentation-page
+# A bakery webpage with technical-documentation-page

-I created a Bakery homepage functionally with Html and CSS.
+I created a Bakery webpage functionally with Html and CSS.